joelmedeiros/speedracer/readme.md

 ```

 ### Running tests
-All tests were write using [codeception](https://codeception.com) library, then we need to use its commands to run all tests:
+All tests were written using [codeception](https://codeception.com) library, then we need to use its commands to run all tests:

 ```bash
 docker-compose exec php vendor/bin/codecept run